This article provides guidance on resolving Windows Update issues in Windows 11.

 Rename the software distribution folder

-Another reason Windows updates will fail is if there’s a corrupt update in the software distribution folder.
-You can fix this by renaming the software distribution folder and rerunning the update.
-A new folder will be created when Windows updates begin to download the latest updates.
+One reason Windows updates may fail is due to a corrupt update in the software distribution folder.
+To fix this issue, you can rename the software distribution folder and then rerun the update.

-To rename the folder, go to the Start menu, search for Command Prompt, right-click the Command Prompt apps, and select Run as administrator.
+To rename the folder, open the Start menu, search for Command Prompt, right-click on the Command Prompt app, and select Run as administrator.

 When the command prompt app opens, type the commands below.